Glimpse of the past

 By Chittenden's map, there are only a few likely candidates.
 The Leadora sank near Ponca - too far south.
 The Urilda sank with a large cargo in April 1869 - but that was near Elk Point - still too far south.
 The Kate Sweeney, a 328-ton sidewheeler carrying soldiers and military supplies, seems to be a possibility.
 And of course, the one everyone would like it to be is the North Alabama, which gave the bend in the river near Vermillion its name.
 Lost on Oct.
 27, 1870, there have been many efforts to find her - so far, with no luck.

-The jury is still out on that, says Pinkelman.
+The jury is still out, says Pinkelman.
 "The professors that I took there were still discussing it last I heard," he said recently.
 Still, whether it has a name or not, the thrill of discovery still creeps into his voice.

 For now, however, the river has recovered her treasure.
 But for a brief time, we could see a glimpse of history, and wonder what other secrets the Muddy Mo still holds.